 Online applications are strongly preferred.

-If you must apply on paper, download the scholarship brochure at right or obtain a scholarship booklet from Financial Aid & Scholarships Office, Building B, Room B156
+For the 2016-2017 Foundation scholarship, if you must apply on paper, download the scholarship brochure at right or obtain a scholarship booklet from Financial Aid & Scholarships Office, Building B, Room B156.

 Paper applications are required for Board of Trustees Scholarships.